-The following is a breakdown of the resources the City of Lancaster plans to use over the next year (for a complete list of resources available to the City see Appendix C of the 2010-2015 Consolidated Plan).
+The following is a breakdown of the resources the City of Lancaster plans to use over the next year.

-- The City anticipates receiving \$1,503,924 in CDBG funds in the 2010 program year.
-The City is also reprogramming \$159,300 in unexpended prior year funds. - The City will apply to the State of California for HOME funds through the competitive process. - The City of Lancaster's primary source of long term funding for preserving affordable housing is the Lancaster Redevelopment Agency's Housing Funds.
+- The City anticipates receiving \$1,419,000 in CDBG funds in the 2011 program year, actual allocation amount may vary by 20% as CDBG entitlement amounts were not available. - The City will apply to the State of California for HOME funds through the competitive process. - The City of Lancaster's primary source of long term funding for preserving affordable housing is the Lancaster Redevelopment Agency's Housing Funds.
 Consistent with the California Redevelopment Law, the Lancaster Redevelopment Agency is obligated to set-aside', into a separate fund twenty percent of the tax increment revenues received.
-For FY 2010-11 the Redevelopment Agency is expected have total revenue of \$16 million.
-The Agency will continue to fund a variety of housing related projects including residential rehabilitation grants and loans, assistance to developers who agree to provide affordable housing opportunities subject to recorded restriction, senior
+For FY 2011-12 the Redevelopment Agency is awaiting the outcome of the State legislature regarding the future of redevelopment agencies.
+The Agency will continue to fund a variety of housing related projects including residential rehabilitation grants and loans based upon available tax increment allocations.

-- housing developments and purchase of property for future housing development programs. - While the past efforts and apparent future of the Agency merit optimism, during the 2009-10 California State Budget session, the legislature approved, and the governor signed, AB X4- 26, also known as "SERAF" (the 2009-2010 and 2010-2011 Supplemental Education Revenue Augmentation Fund), which is the State property tax allocation system that shifts property taxes from local governments to local education agencies.
-The City made a payment to the state of California for \$17 million in Agency funds in 2009-10 and will have to pay \$3 million in 2010-11 to the State of California.
-The City has a housing bond that was floated from 2009-10 and that will be used to fund some of the City's projects.
-Other programs and projects have been reduced in funding or put on hold due to the state payment. - The City also plans to sustain the existing stock of affordable housing while addressing the blighting conditions caused by vacant and foreclosed homes with \$6,983,533 in NSP funds. - The City of Lancaster's Homelessness Prevention and Rapid Re-Housing Program is used to prevent homelessness, stabilize housing through security deposits, short and medium term rental assistance, utility deposits and payments, moving assistance, housing location and case management.
+- While the apparent future of the Agency is uncertain due to proposed legislation to eliminate redevelopment agencies, the City is expected to make a the final Supplemental Education Revenue Augmentation Fund (SERAF) payment for \$3 million in 2010-11 to the State of California.
+The City has a housing bond that was floated from 2009-10 and that will be used to fund some of the Lancaster's Redevelopment Agency projects.
+Other programs and projects have been reduced in funding or put on hold due to the state payment. - The City also plans to sustain the existing stock of affordable housing while addressing the blighting conditions caused by vacant and foreclosed homes with \$6,983,533 in NSP1 and \$2,364,566 NSP3 funds. - The City of Lancaster's Homelessness Prevention and Rapid Re-Housing Program is used to prevent homelessness, stabilize housing through security deposits, short and medium term rental assistance, utility deposits and payments, moving assistance, housing location and case management.
 The City received a one-time grant of \$564,646 for Homelessness Prevention and Rapid Re-Housing Program funds to provide housing relocation and stabilization services.
-The anticipated expenditures by the end of this FY 2010-11 is \$50,000 and the anticipated expenditure for the FY 2011-12 is \$300,000. - The Housing Authority of the County of Los Angeles offers two types of housing assistance programs: the Public Housing program and the Housing Choice Voucher program.
-The Housing Authority administers 21,026 Housing Choice Vouchers countywide and 2,297 vouchers for units that are located in Lancaster. - Aside from the programs that the County Housing Authority currently administers, HUD also provides funding for the construction of low- and moderate-income rental housing as authorized under Sections 202, 241, 236, and 811 of the National Affordable Housing Act.
+The anticipated expenditures by the end of this FY 2010-11 is \$365,000 and the anticipated expenditure for the FY 2011-12 is \$200,000. - The Housing Authority of the County of Los Angeles offers two types of housing assistance programs: the Public Housing program and the Housing Choice Voucher program.
+The Housing Authority administers 22,250 Housing Choice Vouchers countywide and 2,129 vouchers for units that are located in Lancaster. - Aside from the programs that the County Housing Authority currently administers, HUD also provides funding for the construction of low- and moderate-income rental housing as authorized under Sections 202, 241, 236, and 811 of the National Affordable Housing Act.
 Many of these projects also maintain project-based Section 8 contracts to subsidize rents for low-income tenants. - The City's General funds are limited due to the current economic conditions and the City will continue applying for grants and pursuing private and public partnerships.